How to add a feedback form to a static website without a backend.

 - CRM returned

-500; - SMTP server temporarily unavailable;
+500; - SMTP server is temporarily unavailable;

-- Telegram API returned an error;
+- Telegram API responded with an error;

-- network timed out.
+- the network timed out.

 If the service simply tries once and forgets the submission — this is poor reliability.